Integration with Svelte

 </div>

-Alternatively, the parse() method can be used in Svelte's onMount() to load data into Kanban:
+If you want, you can also use the parse() method in Svelte's onMount() to load data into Kanban:

 <script>